We reveal the best Nikon DSLR cameras you can buy in 2023, and take a look back at some of the milestone models from the firm’s history.

 • 3.2-inch, 1.04million-dot LCD screen

-The D5600 first catches the eye for its small design which, despite being polycarbonate, is robust enough and means you can easily carry the camera (and any accompanying lenses) quite easily.
+The D5600 first catches the eye for its small design which, despite being polycarbonate, is robust enough and can be carried (with any accompanying lenses) quite easily.
 Indeed, handling is very good with buttons and controls that are well-spaced around the camera.

 Dig a little deeper into its spec and you find the D5600 has a large, 3.2-inch vari-angle type LCD screen (with touchscreen control), a 39-point AF system (with a block of nine cross-type AF points in the centre) and a sensor that forgoes an optical low-pass filter – this helps to maximise sharpness and fine detail in images.
-On the AF side of things the camera is notable for its impressively rapid Live View AF.
+For AF, the camera is notable for its impressively rapid Live View AF.

 Also of note on the D5600 is the Nikon SnapBridge technology, which allows photographers to link the camera to their tablets or smartphones for instant wireless transfer of images.
 You can also use Snapbridge to remotely control the D5600 and use a Live View feed.